Copyright compliance & Blackboard

 - Have you clearly acknowledged and referenced all copyright material used in your unit (including title, author, publication, URL etc as appropriate to the material)?
 This includes copyright material in presentation slides, handouts and other documents; including images, tables, diagrams, photos, graphics, text excerpts, etc.

-- Have you attached the Part VB electronic warning notice to copies of print and graphic material (including images, tables, diagrams, photos, graphics, text excerpts, etc.)?
+- Have you attached the electronic warning notice to copies of print and graphic material (including images, tables, diagrams, photos, graphics, text excerpts, etc.)?
 It is a good idea to insert the notice as slide two after your title slide.

 - Do copies of copyright material abide by the copying limits?